 Population growth and raw materials

-At the same time, many industries are based on virgin materials that are non-renewable and fossil-based.
-For example, more than 400 million metric tons of plastic are produced globally each year and only about 12% comes from recycled materials.2) Pollution from non-degradable plastic is also a serious issue as it can leach into the environment.
+At the same time, many industries are based on virgin materials that are non-renewable and fossil based.
+For example, more than 400 million metric tons of plastic are produced globally each year and only about 12% comes from recycled materials.2) Pollution from non-degradable plastic is also a serious issue as it leaches into the environment.

 However, there are opportunities to source materials with recycled content, and even bio-based materials from renewable sources.